 Before we go into how GOBOs can be used to make your photo stand out, let’s talk about what a GOBO is.
 A GOBO which stands for “go-between-object” is a light modifier that is between your light source and subject.
-It can be man-made such as shapes cut out of a styrofoam board or window blinds or natural such as leaves, plants, flowers etc. It can be used to block the light, diffuse it or colour it and could be used to create interesting shadows on your food, product, surface or background.
+It can be man-made such as shapes cut out of a styrofoam board or window blinds or natural such as leaves, plants, flowers, etc. It can be used to block the light, diffuse it or color it and could be used to create interesting shadows on your food, product, surface, or background.
 The light and shadow play with GOBOs would often give your photo a unique look and can be used to portray the mood that you want in your shot.

 For the shot of the Classic Martini (above) and Absolut Mistletoe (below right), I made a GOBO by simply cutting leaf shapes out of a styrofoam board and clipping it to a background stand.
 You could see the GOBO effect reflected on the glass and background for the Classic Martini shot which makes it more unique and interesting.
 I used bare flashes at maximum power with a mirror to bounce light into my hero drink.
-As I shoot in a small room, the flashes are powerful enough to create an all white background.
+As I shoot in a small room, the flashes are powerful enough to create an all-white background.
 I also placed my camera a distance away and the background and table were set apart so that I could capture the horizon just where the glass ends on the hero drink.

-However for the Orange Blossom Cocktail, I utilised 3 fake palm leaves as GOBOs to create their shadows on the background.
+However, for the Orange Blossom Cocktail, I utilized 3 fake palm leaves as GOBOs to create their shadows on the background.
 This time I wanted softer light thus I used my 60cm square Godox softbox to light the hero drink and a bare flash to create the GOBO effect on the background.
 I clipped 2 of the fake palm leaves with A clamps and the last one I poked it through a hole on the background stand and twisted the wire of the leaf so it would not fall off.

-Ever since I discovered GOBOs I have been trying to incorporate it into my work and I find that it is widely used whether in food, product or even portrait photography so I highly recommend you give it a shot and create some unique captures for your portfolio.
+Ever since I discovered GOBOs I have been trying to incorporate it into my work and I find that it is widely used whether in food, product, or even portrait photography so I highly recommend you give it a shot and create some unique captures for your portfolio.

 Camera Settings: Canon 6D MK II and Canon EF 50mm f/1.8 STM